mostafaelsayed/organizer-frontend/README.md

 ## Changelog

-* styling of home page
-* styling of reservations page
+* edit reservation
 * styling of one reservation page
+* styling of add reservation page
-* update the testing cases to cover 90% of the cases
+* update the test cases to cover 90%